How to Protect Yourself Against Financial Fraud

 - Account numbers

-Regularly change your passwords and PIN numbers and keep your mobile device passwords protected.
+Regularly change your passwords and PINs and keep your mobile device passwords protected.

 Create strong, hard to guess passwords.

 Monitor your credit reports, as this is one place where you can quickly spot unauthorized activity.
 You can check your credit report from the three major credit bureaus free of charge once a year at annualcreditreport.com.

 Monitor your bank accounts – checking, savings, and credit cards.
 If you notice any suspicious charges that you did not authorize, contact us immediately.